vg-vaibhav/open_metric_ports/README.md

-# Open Metrics Port Scanner
+# Open Metric Ports Scanner

 # Scans for open ports to be used for [Prometheus HTTP Service Discovery](https://prometheus.io/docs/prometheus/latest/http_sd/)